 The CE Team reserves the right to take disciplinary action against an Activity Medical Director or Sponsoring Department of an HHC-approved CE activity who fails to meet the HHC CE Policies.

-The HHC System Director of Medical Education will inform the Activity Director or Department Chief in writing (via e-mail, read receipt requested) of non-compliance with HHC CE Policies and the intended disciplinary action against the Activity Medical Director or Sponsoring Department.
+The HHC System Director of Medical Education will inform the Activity Director and Department Chief in writing (via e-mail, read receipt requested) of non-compliance with HHC CE Policies and the intended disciplinary action against the Activity Medical Director or Sponsoring Department.

 The term/length of the disciplinary action will be specified in the notification.

-Disciplinary action is at the discretion of the System Director of Medial Education, and may include, but is not limited to,
+Disciplinary action is at the discretion of the System Director of Medical Education, and may include, but is not limited to,

 The Activity Medical Director or Sponsoring Department requiring oversight by an individual assigned by the CE Team